Slide show: Uses

+In art

 Slide shows have artistic uses as well, such as being used as a screensaver, or to provide dynamic imagery for a museum presentation, for example, or in installation art.
 David Byrne, among others, has created PowerPoint art.
 Slide shows have also been used for creating animations and games.

-In art

 Since the late 1960s, visual artists have used slide shows in museums and galleries as a device, either for presenting specific information about an action or research or as a phenomenological form in itself.
 According to the introduction of Slide Show, an exhibition organized at the Baltimore Museum of Art: "Through the simple technology of the slide projector and 35 mm color transparency, artists discovered a tool that enabled the transformation of space through the magnification of projected pictures, texts, and images."
 Although some artists have not necessarily used 35 mm or color slides, and some, such as Robert Barry, have even abandoned images for texts, 35 mm color film slides are most commonly used.
 The images are sometimes accompanied by written text, either in the same slide or as an intertitle.
 Some artists, such as James Coleman and Robert Smithson, have used a voice-over with their slide presentations.

 Slide shows have also been used by artists who use other media such as painting and sculpture to present their work publicly.
 In recent years there has been a growing use of the slide show by a younger generation of artists.
 The non-profit organization Slideluck Potshow holds slide show events globally, featuring works by amateur and professional artists, photographers, and gallerists.
 Participants in the event bring food, potluck style, and have a social dinner before the slide show begins.

 Other known artists who have used slide shows in their work include Bas Jan Ader, Francis Alys, Jan Dibbets, Dan Graham, Rodney Graham, Nan Goldin, Louise Lawler, Ana Mendieta, Jonathan Monk, Dennis Oppenheim, Allan Sekula, Carey Young and Krzysztof Wodiczko.